Internet Application Development Certificate

 AIT 643 ENTERPRISE ARCHITECTURE (3)

 Provides a set of latest approaches in designing IT infrastructures aligning them with enterprise business activities at the architectural level, including business architecture, information architecture, solution architecture, and technology architecture.
 Institutionalization of enterprise architecture frameworks and standards will be discussed.
 Topics include the fundamentals of business functions and IT infrastructure of an enterprise including definitions frameworks, business process modeling process institutionalization using CMMI, EA implementation through service-oriented architecture (SOA), and the various networking technologies in LAN/MAN/WAN as the enablers for EA.
-Prerequisites: AIT 610, AIT 624/COSC 612.
+Prerequisite: AIT 624/COSC 612.

 AIT 644 HEALTH INFORMATION TECHNOLOGY (3)